ABorrel/MDQSAR-imatinib/README.md

 # Benchmarking 2D/3D/MD-QSAR Models for Imatinib Derivatives
 Scripts developed to compute:
 - the dataset based on the CHEMBL database
-- MD and docking using Schrodinger v.
-2017-3
+- MD and docking using Schrodinger v.2017-3
 - descriptors for ligands and binding sites during a MD

 # Dependancy
 - Python 2.7.X